laas/hpp-gik-tutorial/README.md

      src/application.cc

 The tasks are defined in function `createTask()`.
-For more information on how to create and solve tasks, have a look at the `hpp-gik` package documentation.
+For more information on how to create and solve tasks, have a look at the `hpp-gik` package documentation (installed in $PREFIX/share/doc/hpp-gik/doxygen-html/index.html).